Meryl Streep: Relationships and family

-Author Karina Longworth notes that despite her stardom, for decades Streep has managed to maintain a relatively normal personal life.
-Streep lived with actor John Cazale in the 1970s, caring for him after his lung cancer diagnosis until he died in March 1978.
+Streep met actor John Cazale in 1976, when they were both in a production of William Shakespeare's Measure for Measure at the Delacorte Theater.
+They were living together when he was diagnosed with lung cancer in 1977; Streep cared for him until he died in March 1978.
 Streep said of his death:

 I didn't get over it.
 I don't want to get over it.
 No matter what you do, the pain is always there in some recess of your mind, and it affects everything that happens afterwards.
 I think you can assimilate the pain and go on without making an obsession of it.

-Streep married sculptor Don Gummer six months after Cazale's death.
+Streep married sculptor Don Gummer on September 30, 1978, six months after Cazale's death.
 They have four children: musician Henry Wolfe Gummer (born 1979), and actresses Mary Willa "Mamie" Gummer (born 1983), Grace Jane Gummer (born 1986), and Louisa Jacobson Gummer (born 1991).
 In 1985, the family moved into a $1.8-million private estate in Connecticut and lived there until they bought a $3-million mansion in Brentwood, Los Angeles, in 1990.
 They later moved back to Connecticut.
 In 2023, it was reported that Streep and Gummer had been separated for more than six years.
 They were publicly last seen together at the 90th Academy Awards in 2018.

-Streep is the godmother of Billie Lourd, daughter of fellow actress and close friend Carrie Fisher.
-Fisher wrote the screenplay for Streep's 1990 film Postcards from the Edge, based on Fisher's book.
+Streep is the godmother of Billie Lourd, daughter of the late actress Carrie Fisher, who was a close friend to Streep.
+Fisher wrote the screenplay for Streep's 1990 film Postcards from the Edge, based on Fisher's book of the same name.

 Beliefs

 When asked if religion plays a part in her life in 2009, Streep replied: "I follow no doctrine.
 I don't belong to a church or a temple or a synagogue or an ashram."
-In an interview in December 2008, she alluded to her lack of religious belief when she said: So, I've always been really, deeply interested because I think I can understand the solace that's available in the whole construct of religion.
+In an interview in 2008, she alluded to her lack of religious belief when she said:

+So, I've always been really, deeply interested because I think I can understand the solace that's available in the whole construct of religion.
 But I really don't believe in the power of prayer, or things would have been avoided that have happened, that are awful.
 So, it's a horrible position as an intelligent, emotional, yearning human being to sit outside of the available comfort there.
 But I just can't go there.

-When asked where she draws consolation in the face of aging and death, Streep responded: Consolation?
+When asked where she draws consolation in the face of aging and death, Streep responded:

+Consolation?
 I'm not sure I have it.
 I have a belief, I guess, in the power of the aggregate human attempt – the best of ourselves.
 In love and hope and optimism – you know, the magic things that seem inexplicable.
 Why we are the way we are.
 I do have a sense of trying to make things better.
 Where does that come from?